stijn-dejongh/lovecraft_public_domain/raw_converts/hmb.md

   Capt.
 Orne, with typical Yankee shrewdness, obtained a vessel large enough to hold the object in its hull, and arranged for the exhibition of his prize.
-With judicious carpentry he prepared what amounted to an excellent marine museum, and, sailing south to the wealthy resort district of Martin&rsquo;s Beach, anchored at the hotel wharf and reaped a harvest of admission fees.
+With judicious carpentry he prepared what amounted to an excellent marine museum, and, sailing south to the wealthy resort district of Martin's Beach, anchored at the hotel wharf and reaped a harvest of admission fees.

-  The intrinsic marvelousness of the object, and the importance which it clearly bore in the minds of many scientific visitors from near and far, combined to make it the season&rsquo;s sensation.
-That it was absolutely unique&mdash;unique to a scientifically revolutionary degree&mdash;was well understood.
+  The intrinsic marvelousness of the object, and the importance which it clearly bore in the minds of many scientific visitors from near and far, combined to make it the season's sensation.
+That it was absolutely unique--unique to a scientifically revolutionary degree--was well understood.
 The naturalists had shown plainly that it radically differed from the similarly immense fish caught off the Florida coast; that, while it was obviously an inhabitant of almost incredible depths, perhaps thousands of feet, its brain and principal organs indicated a development